 The Master of Arts in International Affairs (MAIA) is an interdisciplinary degree offered jointly by eight departments across two colleges.
 The Departments of Political Science and Public Administration; Economics and Geography; History; and Sociology, Anthropology and Social Work offer the common core courses; the Departments of Economics and Geography; English; History; Languages, Literatures, and Cultures; Philosophy and Religious Studies; Political Science; Public Health; and Sociology, Anthropology and Social Work will contribute elective courses.

-The MAIA program consists of a minimum of 36 credit hours, 18 of which are earned through an interdisciplinary common core of required courses: International Relations Theory, American Foreign and Security Policy, Research Methods, Globalization and Development, International Economics, and US in World Affairs.
-Fifteen (15) credit hours are major electives.
+The MAIA program consists of a minimum of 36 credit hours, 15 of which are earned through an interdisciplinary common core of required courses: International Relations Theory, Public Administration Research Methods, Globalization and Development, International Economics, and US in World Affairs.
+Eighteen (18) credit hours are major electives.
 The final 3 credit hours are earned through a thesis or non-thesis option, the latter of which would involve an internship or study abroad component.
 Students will have to demonstrate intermediate-level foreign language proficiency either upon admission or graduation.

 The MAIA is meant to prepare our graduates for a variety of careers that demand knowledge of and engagement with the wider world.
-Examples include: the US government (Foreign Service, and other State Department positions, Homeland Security, Immigration and Customs, etc.), international governmental organizations such as the UN and international nongovernmental organizations such as Human Rights Watch or International Crisis Group; international and development consulting; international business; and education.
-Locally, employment opportunities exist with agencies such as the Jacksonville Port Authority, import-export companies, international moving and logistics companies, and other international businesses in the Northeast Florida region.
+Examples include: the US government (Foreign Service, and other State Department positions, Homeland Security, Immigration and Customs, etc.), intergovernmental organizations such as the UN and international nongovernmental organizations such as Human Rights Watch or International Crisis Group; international and development consulting; international business; and education.
+Locally, employment opportunities exist with banks, educational institutions, international moving and logistics companies, law enforcement, non-profit organizations, refugee assistance programs and other internationally-focused entities in the Northeast Florida region.

 of Political Science & Public Administration Faculty